 2. Trust between child and adult is essential.
 In order for learning to happen, adults must be seen as reliable and trustworthy allies with predictable and consistent behaviors.
 A culture of trust and consistency must exist among the adults before the children ever begin at the school, and commonality of philosophy is critical.

-- Competence makes a difference, and children and adolescents should be helped to be good at something, and especially at schoolwork.
+3. Competence makes a difference; children and adolescents should be helped to be good at something, especially schoolwork.
 Some children require direct teaching and multi-sensory learning in order to become competent at reading and math.
 Other opportunities for competence are regularly offered.

-- Intelligence can be taught.
+6. Intelligence can be taught.
 Intelligence is a dynamic, evolving, and malleable capacity for making good choices in living.
-Problem solving, both with academics and relationships, can and should be taught.
+Problem-solving, both in academics and relationships, can and should be taught.
 Practice in making good choices is constant and planned.
 Learning to learn can make future educational experiences more productive.

-- Feelings should be nurtured, shared spontaneously, controlled when necessary, expressed when too long repressed, and explored with trusted others.
-An atmosphere of honesty allows children to share through writing, drama, art and conversation.
+7. Feelings should be nurtured, shared spontaneously, controlled when necessary, expressed when too long repressed, and explored with trusted others.
+An atmosphere of honesty allows children to share through writing, drama, art, and conversation.
 Constant coaching helps children learn to control the actions their feelings may cause.

 8. The group is very important to young people, and it can become a major source of instruction in growing up.
 A healthy group can be a source of support and reinforcement to a struggling child.
 Older children can assist younger ones, thus gaining self-confidence in the process.
 Peers who cooperate rather than compete can be a source of strength and learning.

 9. Ceremony and ritual give order, stability, and confidence to troubled children and adolescents, whose lives are often in considerable disarray.
 All people find comfort in predictability and ritual.
 Throughout time, cultures have created rituals to help them through times of disequilibrium and transition, and we do so as well.